 Complete and return the self-referral form by email or by post.
 Click here to download the form.
 You can also pick-up a paper copy of the form from your GP surgery.

-Once the form is complete please email to email@example.com or post to Oxted Therapies Unit, Barnetts Shaw, Oxted RH8 0NQ.
+Once the form is complete please save or scan it as a document (not a photo/jpg) then email to firstname.lastname@example.org, or post the paper copy to Oxted Therapies Unit, Barnetts Shaw, Oxted RH8 0NQ.

 You should only refer yourself for one condition at a time.
 If you have multiple conditions then you can self-refer again after treatment for your first condition has ended.